 Straight Up | 2.70% | 36 to 1 | 35 to 1 | 2.70% |

 As you can see, even-money bets offer the most value because they carry the lowest house edges.
-Other than that, Microgaming’s developers have equipped this French Roulette rendition with a whole set of handy features, including a racetrack, favourite bets, autoplay, turbo mode, and statistics.
+Beyond that, Microgaming’s developers have equipped this French Roulette rendition with a host of handy features, including a racetrack, favourite bets, autoplay, turbo mode, and statistics.
 Players can also turn the computerised dealer’s voice on and off and enable or disable the game sounds.
-The least you can bet per round is £0.25 but the ceiling depends on the type of wager you place.
+The minimum bet per round is £0.25, but the ceiling depends on the type of wager you place.

 #9 – Three Card Poker by Light & Wonder